pwilkins/mc3-handcar-doc/docs/source/objectivebanks.rst

 ===============

 All data is organized into collections called objective banks.
-Right now we have several such banks, for example: Crosslinks, ChemBridge, and i2.002 and EDC.
+Right now we have several such banks, for example: Crosslinks, ChemBridge, i2.002 and EDC.
 These are projects where MIT professors mapped the concepts of their respective domains.
-MC3 is a federated system so we can add in objectives from other sources easily.
-Later we will be adding additional banks from within and outside of MIT.
+MC3 is a federated system so we can add objectives from other sources easily.
+Later we will add additional banks from within and outside of MIT.

 Basic Lookup
 ------------